Jie people: Sixteen Kingdoms

 Most of what is known about the Jie people comes from the Later Zhao dynasty, one of the Sixteen Kingdoms that existed in the first half of the 4th-century.
 The earliest recorded Jie was Shi Le, a minor chieftain from Wuxiang County in Bing province (roughly modern-day Shanxi) under the Western Jin dynasty.
 However, his name was not originally "Shi Le", as it does not appear that the Jie had family names; Instead, his original name was either Bei (㔨) or Fule (匐勒).
 He became chieftain by succeeding his father Zhouhezhu (周曷朱) and grandfather Yeyiyu (耶奕于) before him.
-When a famine struck Bing in 303, he and many other Jie and hu people became displaced.
-The Jin provincial inspector, looking to fund his military for an ongoing civil war, had them captured and sold into slavery.
-The Jie and hu were scattered around the Hebei and Shandong regions, with Shi Le himself becoming a slave.
+When a famine struck Bing in 303 AD, he and many other Jie and Hu people became displaced.
+The Jin provincial inspector, looking to fund his military for an ongoing civil war, had these people captured and sold into slavery.
+As a result, the Jie and Hu were scattered around the Hebei and Shandong regions, with Shi Le himself also becoming a slave.

-After attaining his freedom, Shi Le became a bandit and later a rebel leader with his Han Chinese friend, Ji Sang, who gave Shi Le his name.
-When their rebellion was defeated in 307, Shi Le joined the Xiongnu-led Han-Zhao dynasty, where he quickly rose through the ranks and became a key commander in their war against the Western Jin.
-He was also effectively a powerful warlord who controlled the eastern parts of the empire and made the city of Xiangguo his capital.
-In 319, Shi Le broke away and established the Later Zhao.
-He conquered his former state in 329, and while some areas remained independent, the Later Zhao became the hegemonic power of northern China, reaching a stalemate with the Eastern Jin and Cheng-Han dynasties in the south.
+After attaining his freedom, Shi Le became a bandit and later a rebel leader with his Han Chinese friend, Ji Sang, who reportedly gave Shi Le his Chinese name.
+When their rebellion was defeated in 307 AD, Shi Le joined the Han-Zhao dynasty, where he quickly rose through the ranks and became an important commander in their war against the Jin.
+The Han court was powerless to subdue Shi Le, who effectively became an independent warlord over the Hebei at his capital of Xiangguo.
+In 319 AD, he formally broke away and established the Later Zhao, going on to conquer his former state in 329 AD.
+While far reaches of the north remained out of their rule, the Later Zhao would dominate northern China and maintain a stalemate with the Eastern Jin dynasty in the south for the next two decades.

-During his reign, Shi Le issued a ban on the word "hu", replacing it with the word "guoren" (國人; countryman) when referring to the Jie and other miscellaneous hu tribes.
-Shi Le's family also had an unusual practice of heavily adopting people into their clan.
-His brother, Shi Hu, for example was a distant cousin who was adopted by his father during their tribal years.
-Shi Le continued this practice during his rise to power, adopting the likes of Shi Hui (石会), previously Zhang Beidu (張㔨督) of a different hu tribe, as well as Shi Kan and Shi Cong, who were Han Chinese.
-The adopted members were turned into powerful princes and military generals.
-However, after Shi Le died, Shi Hu violently seized power from his biological son, Shi Hong and ascended the throne in 334.
+To strengthen his power base, Shi Le issued a ban on the word "Hu", replacing it with the word "guoren" (國人; countryman) when addressing the Jie and other Hu tribes.
+Shi Le also adopted many people into his clan, a practice that seemingly originated from their tribal years.
+His father had previously adopted his distant cousin, Shi Hu, who was the son of Koumi (寇覓) and the grandson of Beixie (㔨邪).
+During his rise to power, Shi Le adopted the likes of Shi Hui (石会), previously Zhang Beidu (張㔨督) of a separate Hu tribe, as an elder brother, and Shi Pu (石璞), great-grandson of the prominent Chinese minister, Shi Bao, as a kinsman.
+Shi Hu and the rest of these adopted family members were given key positions as generals and officials.